 WOW Program (Workout Wonder Program) (0.15 CEU’s)

-Presenters: Lacey Burgess, MS LRT/CTRS
+Presenter: Lacey Burgess, MS LRT/CTRS

 How to formulate a workout plan/routine that can be modified and adapted for anyone regardless of age, demographic, and/or disability/limitation.
 Techniques, modifications and options will be taught as well as risks /contraindications and benefits will be discussed.
 Finally, information that may not initially be thought about (i.e., space, music, equipment) when leading a workout program for clients will be touched upon.